cometaj2/huckle/README.rst

 Known Issues
 ------------

 - If developing using pip editable installs on huckle and/or code referencing huckle as a library, an accidental working directory subfolder named huckle, anywhere you happen to be when executing related code, may prevent huckle from being imported properly as a library.
 This is a known side effect of PEP660 and import overshadowing on pip editable installs.
-This can be mitigated by ensuring no such subfolder exists where you are working, or by changing editable installs to compability mode (e.g. pip install -e . --config-settings editable_mode=compat).
+This can be mitigated by ensuring no such subfolder exists where you are working, and may be by changing editable installs to compability mode (e.g. pip install -e . --config-settings editable_mode=compat).
 See https://github.com/pypa/setuptools/issues/3548.

 .. |build status| image:: https://circleci.com/gh/cometaj2/huckle.svg?style=shield
    :target: https://circleci.com/gh/cometaj2/huckle